Emergence of space and cosmic evolution based on entropic force: Properties of expansion of the universe

-\subsection{3.1.
-Evolution of the universe under the solution $\dot{H}=-H^{2}$}
+\subsection{Evolution of the universe under the solution $\dot{H}=-H^{2}$}

-As we have seen, the solution doesn't have the parameter $\omega$, which implies that the rate of the expansion of the universe is same at the different epoches of the universe.
-We can obtain the solution of the scale factor
+As we have seen, the solution $\dot{H}=-H^{2}$ doesn't have the parameter $\omega$, which implies that the rate of expansion of the universe is the same at the different epoches of the universe.
+We can further obtain the solution of the scale factor